 PH.D.
 AND UNDERGRADUATE STUDENTS

-- Ph.D. supervisor of Luca Trevisan (graduated on 1997), Gianluca Rossi (graduated on 2002), Federico Greco (graduated on 2004), Gaia Innocenti (graduated on 2005), Carlo Nocentini (graduated on 2009), Leonardo Lanzi, and Andrea Marino.
-Undergraduate laurea supervisor of dozens of students in the the fields of algorithms and data structures, computational complexity, artificial intelligence, algorithm visualization, and computer science education (the following students have successively continued their studies within a Ph.D. program: Camil Demetrescu, Irene Finocchi, Gaia Innocenti, Andrea Marino, Carlo Nocentini, Paolo Penna, Gianluca Rossi, Nicoletta Saccone, Laura Spinsanti, Luca Trevisan).
+- Ph.D. supervisor of Luca Trevisan (graduated on 1997), Gianluca Rossi (graduated on 2002), Federico Greco (graduated on 2004), Gaia Innocenti (graduated on 2005), Carlo Nocentini (graduated on 2009), Leonardo Lanzi (graduated on 2012), Andrea Marino (graduated on 2013), Gustavo Sacomoto (co-supervised with Marie-France Sagot, graduated on 2013) and Beatrice Donati (co-supervised with Marie-France Sagot).
+Undergraduate laurea supervisor of dozens of students in the the fields of algorithms and data structures, computational complexity, artificial intelligence, algorithm visualization, and computer science education (the following students have successively continued their studies within a Ph.D. program: Michele Borassi, Camil Demetrescu, Beatrice Donati, Irene Finocchi, Gaia Innocenti, Andrea Marino, Carlo Nocentini, Paolo Penna, Gianluca Rossi, Nicoletta Saccone, Laura Spinsanti, Luca Trevisan).

 - Co-chair of the Program Committee of the Fifth International ACM Workshop on Discrete Algorithms and Methods for Mobile Computing and Communications and of the Fourth International Conference on Fun with Algorithms.
 Member of several program committees of international and national conferences.
 Member of the editorial board of the Electronic Notes on Theoretical Computer Science.